Thermochemical Process Integration, Scale-Up, and Piloting

 Variety of Pathways

-Our pilot-scale systems are capable of testing multiple biomass-to-fuels pathways including gasification, fast pyrolysis, catalytic fast pyrolysis, and vapor phase upgrading.
+Our pilot-scale systems are capable of testing multiple biomass-to-fuels and chemical pathways including gasification, fast pyrolysis, catalytic fast pyrolysis, and vapor phase upgrading.
 Our systems are flexible, allowing for modifications based on new technologies and research areas.
 To learn more about our systems, see Thermal and Catalytic Process Development Unit.

 Engineering and Scaled Design